kalmhq/docs/docs/tut-hello.md

 ## Step 2: Create Component

-An application is made of 1 or more components.
-Each component typically corresponds to an docker image.
-In this example, we will 1 component which holds the official nginx image.
+An application contains 1 or more components.
+Each component typically corresponds to a docker image.
+In this example, we will create 1 component which holds the official nginx image.

 Click the "Add Component" Button.
 Enter "webserver" into the Name field and "nginx:latest" into the Image field.
-Leave all other fields as is and click "Deploy"
+Leave all other fields as is and click "Deploy".

 ![create component](assets/create-comp.png)